JBtallgrass/Credit_Risk_Analysis/README.md

 This project consists of three technical analysis deliverables and a written report.
 You will submit the following:

 ### Deliverable 1: Resampling Models to Predict Credit Risk
+ Within this deleiverable the accuracy score, confusion matrix, and imbalanced classification report will provide analysis of the high risk charateristics of borrowers.

 ### Deliverable 2: SMOTEENN Algorithm to Predict Credit Risk
+Within this deleiverable the accuracy score, confusion matrix, and imbalanced classification report will provide analysis of the high risk charateristics of borrowers.

 ### Deliverable 3: Ensemble Classifiers to Predict Credit Risk
+Within this deleiverable the accuracy score, confusion matrix, and imbalanced classification reports for *Balanced Random Forest Classifer* will provide analysis of the high risk charateristics of borrowers.

 ### Deliverable 4: Summary on the Credit Risk Analysis
 In the first project deliverable (1 and 2) machine learning applications undersampled, oversampled and combination of both to determine which model provides the most reliabale data predicting which users might be high risk.
 The last deliverable presents two models resampling the data using ensemble classifiers to predict high or low risk.